Cobb County DUI Lawyers

 Cobb County State Court

 Being arrested for a DUI in Cobb County is a stressful experience.
 Our Cobb County DUI lawyers understand what you are going through.
 We are available to discuss your Driving Under the Influence criminal case and a likely administrative license suspension action.
 Chestney & Sullivan’s experienced Cobb County DUI lawyers successfully defended Driving Under the Influence charges in Cobb County State Court.
 You may have many questions about your case, including what penalties you may face if you are arrested for Driving Under the Influence in Cobb County.
 What is the court process in Cobb County?
 What possible defenses are there in my DUI case?
 You may also have concerns about your ability to drive and a potential license suspension.
 People come to us because we provide the absolute most vigorous defense available to those facing DUI charges in Cobb.
-And in most cases, our Cobb County DUI lawyers can protect their freedom, ability to drive, and criminal record.
+And in most cases, our DUI lawyers in Cobb County can protect their freedom, ability to drive, and criminal record.
 You may not feel at this time that you have a solid opportunity to avoid a conviction for the charges you face.
 But the law provides critical protections to you and may lead to a successful defense in an otherwise seemingly indefensible case!

 We are available to answer your questions and understand the anxiety you may be experiencing.
-Our Cobb DUI lawyers can put your mind more at ease as we explain the court and investigation process and how we successfully defend DUI charges in Cobb County.
-Our DUI lawyers are available anytime to discuss your case—including on weekends!
+Our Cobb DUI lawyers can put your mind more at ease as we explain the court and investigation process and how we successfully defend Driving Under the Influence charges in Cobb County.
+Our DUI lawyers in Cobb County are available anytime to discuss your case—including on weekends!
 Call us at 404.816.8777 today.

 Our experienced Cobb County DUI lawyers are prepared to vigorously defend your Cobb Driving Under the Influence case whether you have a DUI in AcworthAustellKennesawMariettaPowder SpringsSmyrna, Cobb County State Court, or anywhere else in Cobb County.
 The roads surrounding The Battery are a known hot spot for Cobb County police patrolling for impaired drivers.
 With the Atlanta Braves winning the World Series in 2021 and consistently appearing in playoffs, there are increased patrols for impaired drivers around The Battery.
 The Battery is now a popular dining and bar destination year-round.